SFX-WoW/Masque_Fusion/README.md

 ## [Localization][Top]

-To help translate this add-on, use the [localization system] on WoW Ace.
+To help translate this add-on, use the [localization system] on CurseForge.
 Alternatively, you can use the [issue tracker].

 ## [Links][Top]